isaacmg/model_agnostic_prediction/readme.md

 * Easy to use preprocessing functions that user can tweak depending on their model.

 * A model library (of filled out templates pre-setup) so user can deploy standard models easily onto Flask/Django.

+* Easy model exporting to ONNX, TF-Serving

 # Examples